 \subsection{Identifying Distinct Claims}

-Many factual claims on social media platforms are frequently repeated or rephrased.
-For example, the posts ``\textit{BREAKING: Pentagon rescinds COVID-19 vaccine mandate}'' and ``\textit{The Pentagon officially rescinds COVID-19 vaccine mandate}'' convey the same factual claim but are phrased slightly differently.
-To reduce redundancy and focus on unique claims, we applied clustering to group identical or nearly identical factual claims.
-We used HDBSCAN~\cite{campello2013density} due to its ability to handle noise and detect outliers, which is particularly useful given that many posts do not closely resemble others and should form individual clusters.
-To capture the semantic meaning of each claim, we employed Sentence-BERT~\cite{reimers2019sentence} to generate dense vector representations.
-After clustering, we identified distinct claims by selecting the first post from each cluster while excluding the outlier cluster.
-Each cluster represents a distinct factual claim, and the identified claims~$\mathcal{C}$ form the foundation for taxonomy construction.
+Many factual claims on social media are frequently repeated or rephrased.
+For example, the posts ``\textit{BREAKING: Pentagon rescinds COVID-19 vaccine mandate}'' and ``\textit{The Pentagon officially rescinds COVID-19 vaccine mandate}'' convey the same claim but are phrased slightly differently.
+To reduce redundancy and focus on unique claims, we apply clustering to group identical or nearly identical factual claims.
+We use HDBSCAN~\cite{campello2013density} due to its ability to handle noise and detect outliers, which is particularly useful given that many posts do not closely resemble others.
+To capture the semantic meaning of claims, we employ Sentence-BERT~\cite{reimers2019sentence} to generate dense vector representations.
+After clustering, we identify distinct claims by selecting the first post from each returned cluster list while excluding the outlier cluster.
+A distinct claim is the representation of a cluster of similar factual claims, and the identified distinct claims~$\mathcal{C}$ are used for taxonomy construction.
 The outliers represent infrequently discussed content, whereas we only focus on content that appears multiple times.
 Repeated exposure to information increases belief in its accuracy~\cite{pennycook2018prior}, underscoring the significance of identifying widely circulated claims.